 NOTICE: TSA requires multiple identification documents to process a HME, such as your Idaho Driver's License PLUS a birth certificate or other document such as a US Passport.
+TSA may also require a plastic driver's license- not a paper temporary.

-The TSA website is the best source of information on current document requirements, site locations, operating hours and driving directions.
+The TSA website is the best source of information document on current requirements, site locations, operating hours and driving directions.